Tours Bulgaria logo

 Beyond the Tour: Other Foodie Experiences in Sofia

 Once the tour ends you have several routes deeper into the Sofia food and drinks scene.
 Moma Bulgarian Food and Wine is the obvious next reservation: an upscale traditional kitchen near Solunska Street, where you can order full plates of the dishes you only sampled, plus a curated Bulgarian wine list.
 Reserve at least two days ahead.
+For a ranked shortlist of where to eat after your tour, see our guide to the best restaurants in Sofia covering price brackets from 15 BGN street lunches to 80 BGN tasting menus.

 Central Market Hall reopened after a major renovation and now mixes traditional vendors with modern delicatessens.
 The basement holds Roman ruins behind glass, two rakia shops, and a small archaeological museum — free entry, almost no tourists.
 Allocate at least 90 minutes if you want to taste-test multiple sirene varieties.